 We aim to provide you with an initial response within two working days and will provide clear information about how we will deal with your request.

 If you have any difficulty in accessing the content of this site or discover an accessibility issue which we have not yet identified or we are otherwise addressing, please contact the Web Support team and we will provide assistance: firstname.lastname@example.org.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 The University of Surrey is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This statement was prepared on 20 September 2019.
+This statement was first prepared on 19 September 2019.
 It was updated on 17 March 2021.

 This website was last independently tested in February 2020.
 The test was carried out by the Digital Accessibility Centre.